 Your sons are now lying in our bosom and are in peace.

 After having lost their lives on this land they have become our sons as well.”

 – Ataturk 1934

-Hotel Casa Villa is ideally located to explore the battlefields of the Gallipoli Peninsula, land where every square metre is steeped in history.
+Hotel Casa Villa is ideally located to explore the battlefields of the Gallipoli Peninsula.
 The hotel has beautiful terraces and landscaped gardens that are perfect to relax in and we had a delightful breakfast in the garden.
 It was by far the best buffet breakfast selection we’ve had so far in Turkey and was an amazing start to the day!
 The staff at Hotel Casa Villa were warm, friendly and welcomed us into their hotel like it was their home and went above and beyond the ensure every aspect of our stay in their beautiful hotel was perfect.
 We can’t recommend this lovely hotel any higher for anyone visiting Gallipoli on their future travels.